Cranford Community College

 Cranford Community College is a secondary school with academy status in the London Borough of Hounslow, England.

 History

 The school first opened as Woodfield Secondary School.
-After the 1944 Education Act, Spring Grove Central School and the council senior schools became secondary modern schools.
+After the Education Act 1944, Spring Grove Central School and the council senior schools became secondary modern schools.
 The Hounslow Heath secondary school was closed and its buildings were transferred to the neighbouring primary school when the Woodfield secondary modern school was opened in 1954 at the Great South West Road.
 Cranford Community College was officially opened in 1975.

-The headteacher currently is Mr. Kevin Prunty.

-Year 7, 8, 9, 10, 11 years in Cranford Community College.
-Each year is divided into form T U, V, W, X, Y and Z respectively.
+COVID-19

+In 2020 and 2021, examinations were cancelled in favour of teacher predicted grades (due to the COVID-19 pandemic).
+Grading was assessed using a combination of mock exams and classroom performance.

+In 2021, some of the A-Level Mathematics and Science mock exams and grade data were leaked, and were able to be accessed by students.
+Fortunately, this was resolved when teachers discovered students accessing these materials.

 Facilities

 Two purpose built study centres with 150 computers and additional learning resources available from 8.15am to 5.00pm are available at Cranford Community College.
 Year 12 have their own study centre and study centre manager who is available to help students with their research, learning, UCAS, Higher Education and employment applications.
 The sports facilities, drama studios, music practice rooms, dining hall, and media room are also available for use.